bufbuild/docs.buf.build/docs/breaking/rules.md

 field changed from "FieldNameEntry" to something else.
 This is due to how maps are implemented in Protobuf, where every map is actually just a repeated field of an implicit message of name "FieldNameEntry".
-Correcting these error messages isn't impossible, and it's on our roadmap, but it just hasn't been high priority - Buf will still properly detect this change and output an error, so the pass/fail decision remains the same.
+Correcting these error messages isn't impossible, and it's on our roadmap, but it just hasn't been high priority - Buf still properly detects this change and outputs an error, so the pass/fail decision remains the same.

 ### `FIELD_WIRE_COMPATIBLE_TYPE`